 Meteorological factors and work activity levels are known to have an impact on local and regional pollutant concentrations.
-An analysis based on wind direction and landfill working versus non-working days and hours is used to quantify the relationship of these factors to $PM{10}$ and BC concentrations.
-This analysis also provides quantitative estimates of landfill contributions to ambient concentrations of $PM{10}$ and BC.
-A summary description of the analytical method is presented in Section 5.
+An analysis based on wind direction and landfill working versus non-working days and hours is used to quantify the relationship of these factors to PM10 and BC concentrations.
+This analysis also provides quantitative estimates of landfill contributions to ambient concentrations of PM10 and BC.
+A summary of the analytical method is presented in Section 5, with additional preliminary analyses in Appendix A.

 One area of concern to the residents of nearby communities is the occurrence of offensive odors.
-This has received considerable attention over the last three years.
 An abatement hearing in March 2010 (SCAQMD Case 3448-13) resulted in several stipulated requirements being placed on landfill operations to help to address the odor problems.
 However, the frequency of odor complaints continued to increase, and the original Order for Abatement was amended in November 2011 to add several additional stipulated conditions.
 One of the November 2011 abatement amendments directly affected STI's monitoring protocols.

-The landfill is now required to conduct 1-in-6 day sampling of volatile organic compounds (VOCs), following established U.S. Environmental Protection Agency (EPA) schedules and protocols.
+The landfill is now required to conduct 1-in-6 day sampling of VOCs, following established U.S. Environmental Protection Agency (EPA) schedules and protocols.
 This program, conducted separately from STI's monitoring, effectively made the LFG sampling required under City Conditions of Approval C.10.a redundant.
-Beginning in June of 2012, STI will no longer be conducting LFG sampling in fulfillment of City Condition C.10.a and County Condition 81.
+Since June 2012, STI no longer conducts LFG sampling in fulfillment of City Condition C.10.a and County Condition 81.